citp/privacy-policy-historical/b/bs/bsn/bsnsports.com.md

 Please note that no data transmission over the Internet is 100% secure.
 As a result, we cannot guarantee the security of the information that you transmit via our online services.

-Please note that we reserve the right to access and/or disclose personal information and non-personal information we gather as required by courts or administrative agencies and to the extent required to investigate suspected fraud, harassment or other violations of any law, rule or regulation, the Site rules or policies, the rights of third parties or to investigate any suspected conduct that US Games deems improper.
+Please note that we reserve the right to access and/or disclose personal information and non-personal information we gather as required by courts or administrative agencies and to the extent required to investigate suspected fraud, harassment or other violations of any law, rule or regulation, the Site rules or policies, the rights of third parties or to investigate any suspected conduct that BSN SPORTS deems improper.

 [back to top]